 How much you’re planning to borrow will also affect whether you choose a secured or personal loan.

 For smaller purchases, like a new laptop for work or money to repair your car, a personal loan could make more sense.
 Personal loans typically start from a few hundred pounds up to several thousands.
-It’s unlikely that you’d find a personal loan that allows you to borrow more than £35,000.
+It’s unlikely that you’d find a personal loan that allows you to borrow more than £20,000.

-At Evolution Money, you can choose to spread the cost over a term that suits you, from 1 to 20 years.
 Remember, it’s worth bearing in mind that longer repayment terms can mean more interest paid in total.

 At Evolution Money, we specialise in offering simple and affordable secured loans.
-If you’ve read our guide and decided a secured loan is right for you, we’ll work with you to find a loan that suits you and your lifestyle.
+If you’ve read our guide and decided a secured loan is right for you, we’ll work with you to find a deal that suits you and your lifestyle.